Industrial Revolution 2.0Monica Duong

 The buzz in board rooms in America’s manufacturing and supply chain sectors is to do more with less, implement automated and robotics solutions that help reduce labor costs and create safer working environments.

-As manual labor jobs have been moved offshore, many companies have realized that overseas factories are actually highly automated.
-As companies learn that the same automation can be used in America without the on-going challenges of import logistics and product quality disruptions, more automated on-shoring will commence.
+As manual labor jobs have been moved offshore in recent years, many companies have realized that overseas factories are highly automated including fully automated manufacturing and distribution facilities.
+As companies learn that the same automation can be used in America without the on-going challenges of import logistics and product quality disruptions, more on-shoring using automation will commence.

 Workers that previously practiced manual material movement and redundant lifting can now be re-deployed to higher paying technical jobs, including: robotics installation, maintenance and on-going process improvement programs.

-Companies should adopt Apprenticeship programs in robotics design, manufacturing and maintenance with local community colleges, high schools and vocational training organizations so that college and non-college bound students can build a foundation of knowledge for their current and future employers.
+The challenge ahead for automation is to ensure the new labor force is trained to interface with machines on more of a technical and collaborative level.
+Companies are starting to adopt Apprenticeship programs in robotics design, manufacturing and maintenance with local community colleges, high schools and vocational training organizations so that college and non-college bound students can build a foundation of knowledge for their current and future employers.

 The manufacturing floor or logistics worker of the future will provide a hybrid of white and blue-collar skill sets creating a bottom up approach to process improvements.